bahung1221/cache-all/readme.md

 ## Usages (single cache engine):
 ### Init
-Init cache module once and then you can use it anywhere without re init (singleton), recommend init when booting your application
+Init cache engine once and then you can use it anywhere without re init (singleton), recommend init when booting your application

 Example init in your server.js: